-Johnny Appleseed was a nursery grower who is credited with doing more than anyone else to spread apple trees throughout America.
+Johnny Appleseed was a nursery grower who is credited with doing more than anyone else to spread apple trees throughout the United States.

 Myth has him walking barefoot and planting apple seeds — but that wouldn’t have done any good, as apple trees don’t grow true to seed.